Constructs a plot of P values associated with pairwise comparisons of estimated marginal means.

 Note

-is the result of a Bayesian analysis, the plot is based on
+If emm is the result of a Bayesian analysis, the plot is based on

-summaries with frequentist = TRUE
+summaries with frequentist = TRUE.

 The ggplot2 and scales packages must be installed in order

-for pwpp
+for pwpp to work.

 Additional plot aesthetics are available by adding them to the returned object; see the examples